Towards $A + B$ theory in conifold transitions for Calabi-Yau threefolds: Period integrals and Gauss--Manin connections

 \subsubsection{VHS with simple normal crossing boundaries}

-Even though the discriminant loci for the conifold degenerations are in general not SNC divisors, by embedded resolution of singularity they can in principle be modified to become ones.
+Even though the discriminant loci for the conifold degenerations are in general not simple normal crossing (SNC) divisors, by embedded resolution of singularity they can in principle be modified to become ones.
 We will begin our discussion in this case for simplicity.